DarkGhostHunter/Larakick/wiki/MODELS.md

 }
 ```

+When creating [Pivot tables](https://laravel.com/docs/7.x/eloquent-relationships#defining-custom-intermediate-table-models), soft-deleted, primary keys and timestamps are automatically disabled.
+You can re-enable them using the [`primary`](#primary-key) and [`timestamps`](#timestamps) keys, but soft-deleted are bypassed.

 ## Factories

 Factories for Models are created automatically.
 Larakick will try to guess the `Faker` values for each property, otherwise it will tell you what Factories needs "attention" so you can input the corresponding random values.